find your perfect postgrad program

 Facilities:

 Based in Edinburgh, it's easy to get around here.
-Edinburgh Napier University is currently investing £100 million into the campuses, and almost all of them have their own specialist library.
+Edinburgh Napier University has three campuses, and they are all equipped with excellent library facilities.
 With two sports centres, most activities are covered and there’s a 24/7 computing centre too!

 Heriot-Watt University